AP Exclusive: Admin shelves CDC guide to reopening country

 For example, the report suggested restaurants and bars should install sneeze guards at cash registers and avoid having buffets, salad bars and drink stations.
 Similar tips appear on the CDC’s site and a Food and Drug Administration page.

-But the shelved report also said that as restaurants start seating diners again, they should space tables at least 6 feet apart and try to use phone app technology to alert a patron when their table is ready to avoid touching and use of “buzzers.”
+But the shelved report also said that as restaurants start seating diners again, they should space tables at least 6 feet (1.8 meters) apart and try to use phone app technology to alert a patron when their table is ready to avoid touching and use of buzzers.
 That’s not on the CDC’s site now.

 “You can say that restaurants can open and you need to follow social distancing guidelines.
 But restaurants want to know, ‘What does that look like?’
 States would like more guidance,” said Dr. Marcus Plescia, chief medical officer of the Association of State and Territorial Health Officials.

 A person close to the White House’s coronavirus task force said the CDC documents were never cleared by CDC leadership for public release.
-The person said that White House officials don’t want to offer detailed guidance for how specific sectors can reopen, calling it a “slippery slope” because the virus is affecting various parts of the country differently.
+The person said that White House officials have refrained from offering detailed guidance for how specific sectors should reopen because the virus is affecting various parts of the country differently.
+The person spoke on the condition of anonymity to discuss internal deliberations.

 Still, behind the scenes, CDC scientists like those who produced the guidance for “Opening Up America Again″ are working to get information to local governments.
 The agency still employs hundreds of the world’s most respected epidemiologists and doctors, who in times of crisis are looked to for their expertise, said former CDC director Tom Frieden.
 People have clicked on the CDC’s coronavirus website more than 1.2 billion times.

-States that directly reach out to the CDC can tap guidance that’s been prepared, but that the White House has not released yet.
+States that directly reach out to the CDC can tap guidance that’s been prepared but that the White House has not released.

 “I don’t think that any state feels that the CDC is deficient.
 It’s just the process of getting stuff out,” Plescia said.